-Enrollment of the final (7th) patient for our US Phase I/II Cell Pouch Clinical Trial is anticipated in the near term.
+Recruitment, screening and enrollment of the final (7th) patient for our US Phase I/II Cell Pouch Clinical Trial continues and remains a top priority.

-We are encouraged by the preliminary results to-date for our US Phase I/II Cell Pouch Clinical Trial.
-As the therapeutic benefit of Sernova's Cell Pouch with donor islets for T1D continues to be validated, conditions within the designed clinical protocol continue to be optimized as we continue our pursuit of developing and commercializing a 'functional cure' for T1D with Sernova's Cell Pouch System technologies.
+The preliminary results to-date for our US Phase I/II Cell Pouch Clinical Trial are very encouraging and are providing important information on the behaviour of our device with donor islets in real life situations in our study patients.
+As the therapeutic benefit of Sernova's Cell Pouch with donor islets for T1D continues to be demonstrated and validated, we progress in our pursuit of developing and commercializing a 'functional cure' for all people with T1D with Sernova's Cell Pouch System technologies.